NAME

 post_form

-F5er will send a POST request instead of a GET, which is the default method.
+Optional.
+HTML form to send when fetching HTML page of the channel.
+If set, F5er will send a POST request instead of a GET, which is the default method.

 selection_xpath

 Required.
 XPath to the selection to extract.
-See the
+See the XPath Tutorial for information on how to compose XPath.

-title = Perl
+title = Go Blog

-link = http://www.perl.org/
+link = https://blog.golang.org/

-selection_xpath = //div[@id='short_lists']/div[1]
+selection_xpath = //div[@class='article']/h3[1]

 DEPENDENCIES